rajdesai17/a0/README.md

 ## 📝 TL;DR

 **a0** is an AI-powered React component generator that creates professional, production-ready components by analyzing multiple API documentations simultaneously.
-Simply describe what you want or provide documentation URLs, and get a complete component with code, preview, and integration instructions.
+Simply describe what you want or provide documentation URLs, and get a complete component with code, preview, and integration instructions. built using ai-sdk and gemini-2.5-flash.

-🚀 **Quick Example**: "create a pricing card integrated with https://stripe.com/docs https://supabase.com/docs" → Get a fully integrated component in seconds

 ---